France and the United Nations: France and the origins of the UN

-Following much negotiation, once France had established and legitimized a new government (the Provisional Government of the French Republic (PGFR), later ceded in 1946 by the Fourth Republic), it was reluctantly granted a permanent spot on the UNSC in the future international organization by weight of its “traditions, ideals and importance” albeit after all-important planning steps had already been negotiated and finalized without its contribution.
+Following much negotiation, once France had established and legitimized a new government (the Provisional Government of the French Republic or PGFR, later ceded in 1946 by the Fourth Republic), it was reluctantly granted a permanent spot on the UNSC in the future international organization by weight of its "traditions, ideals and importance" albeit after all-important planning steps had already been negotiated and finalized without its contribution.

 However, while France was fairly limited in its contributions to the UN directly during the planning and negotiations, France has for centuries been a key contributor and influencer of liberal ideas and thinking wherein lies the concept of international organisations.
 Further, the US knew that in order to avoid the ill-fate of the League of Nations, the UN would need effective sanction powers, an idea pushed by France in 1919 during the establishment of the League but which had been rejected by the other Allied powers.